 • the number of adult assurees to be supported under the AoS.

-The income requirements outlined below are only applicable to individuals giving an AoS and do not apply to bodies giving an AoS (see 9.4.3.30 and 9.4.3.40 for the requirements that apply to corporations, unincorporated organisations and state/territory agencies).
+The income requirements outlined below are only applicable to individuals giving an AoS and do not apply to bodies giving an AoS (see 9.4.3.30 and 9.4.3.40 for the requirements that apply to corporations, unincorporated bodies and state/territory agencies).

 Note: Sole traders are considered individual assurers and are subject to the requirements for individuals, including the below income requirements.